M-Kolacz/ence-pence-nowa-huta/contributing.md

-# Contributing to Ence Pence Huta Web App 🤝
+# Contributing to Ence Pence Nowa Huta Web App 🤝

 Thank you for your interest in contributing to the **Ence Pence Huta** web app!
 Whether it’s fixing bugs, adding new features, or improving documentation, your help is appreciated and highly valued.